 Is there anything else I should know?

-Some RBC antibodies may not target a specific RBC antigen but may react with a broad range of different red blood cell antigen types, including the patient's own.
-These types of antibodies can occur in association with autoimmune disorders, lymphomas and chronic lymphocytic leukaemia, certain viral or mycoplasma infections, and some medications.
+Some antibodies may not target a specific red cell antigen but may react with a broad range of red blood cell antigen types, including the patient's own.
+Such antibodies can occur in association with autoimmune disorders, lymphomas and chronic lymphocytic leukaemia, certain viral or mycoplasma infections, and some medications.

-An RBC antibody can occasionally be missed with antibody identification testing.
+Red cell antibodies can occasionally be missed with antibody identification testing.
 There are many RBC antigens and some of them are quite rare.
 Testing evaluates the most common and clinically significant ones.
 An example of when this might occur is with a person who receives multiple recurrent transfusions and may have a variety of clinically significant and insignificant RBC antibodies.
 This is why the crossmatching process is important.
-It evaluates the compatibility of the donor's red blood cells and recipient's serum for each unit of RBCs transfused (see Blood Banking).
+It evaluates the compatibility of the donor's red blood cells and recipient's serum for each unit of red cells transfused (see Blood Banking).

 Should everyone have an IAT performed?

 It is not generally necessary unless someone is pregnant or receiving a transfusion.
-RBC antibodies do not otherwise affect the health of someone who has them.
+Red cell antibodies do not otherwise affect the health of someone who has them.
 Sometimes a doctor may test a woman after a pregnancy, especially if her baby had complications, to determine if there may be risks associated with a future pregnancy.
-Or they may test a person who has received recurrent transfusions to evaluate which RBC antibodies have developed since the last time the person was tested.
+They may also test a person who has received multiple transfusions to evaluate whether red cell antibodies have developed since the last time they were tested.

 Do RBC antibodies go away?